 Right now the only drone which as side sensors is the Phantom 4 Pro and Inspire 2.
 Everything else, even at it’s highest end has sensors on the front and bottom and as I said, I like to fly in tight spaces and often I cannot see the distance on the sides.
 But this is for me, someone who likes to fly in tough spots.

-Update: Now the Mavic Pro 2 has up to 6 sensors working.
+Note: The Mavic Pro 2 has up to 6 sensors working.
 Learn more here.

 As far as the market for drones goes in 2018, this is right up there, possibly even one of the best, depending on what you’re looking to get out of it.